-A product can be:
+A product can be tangible, like a good or intangible, like a service.

-- A tangible good - An intangible service

 Whatever your product is, it is critical that you have a clear understanding of what you are offering, and what its unique characteristics are, before you begin with the marketing process.